To many people, setting up and stocking a new tank can bring a sense of enjoyment and fulfillment as you watch it

-Lighting the aquarium should be done artificially with LED lights as tanks which are placed near windows will be more prone to algae growth.
+Lighting the aquarium should be done artificially with LED lights as tanks that are placed near windows will be more prone to algae growth.

 5 Gallon Aquascape

 The same principle applies with a 5-gallon fish tank, however, you may want to go for a more simplistic layout.

 As the 5 gallon is more limited on space you may want to add smaller species of fish like Rice Fish or killifish or even some non-fish inhabitants like cherry shrimp or Ghost Shrimp which will aid in algae control.